Curated with aloha by

 Chrome: AN=24, AW=52.01

-A gram atomic weight, gram molecular weight, or mole is simply the atomic weight expressed in grams.
-One gram atomic weight of silver is 107.87 grams; one mole of nickel is 58.69 grams.
-(For those who are advanced enough to have heard of Avogadro's number, one gram atomic weight or mole of an element also always contains 6.02 x 1023 atoms).
+A gram atomic weight, or gram molecular weight, or mole is simply the atomic weight expressed in grams.
+Thus, one gram atomic weight of silver is 107.87 grams; one mole of nickel is 58.69 grams.
+(For those who are advanced enough in chemistry to have heard of Avogadro's number, one gram atomic weight or mole of an element also always contains 6.02 x 1023 atoms).

 Faraday's Observation